lemberg/ios-permissions-service/README.md

 ## How To Use

 1. Configure your project in all ways needed for chosen permission type.
 For example, in a case of a gallery, add a specific key to your .plist file.

-> If you forget to add usage description key to your Info.plist you'll get a warning trying to request permission.

 2. Implement  `ServiceDisplay ` protocol in your class.
 If it's not a `UIVIewController` class you should implement `showAlert(_:)` method, but if it is - there is a default implementation and you can leave it empty.